-Tagged Alford, baking, bbc, BBC Food, bread, Broomfields Farm Shop, Fresh From The Oven, Fuss Free Flavours, Great British Food Revival, Lincolnshire, Loaf, Loaf Online, local, Michel Roux Jr, Sandwich Bread Loaf, Shipton Mill, The Five Sailed Windmill, West Midlands, Worcestershire
+Tagged baking, bread, Fresh From The Oven, Great British Food Revival, Lincolnshire, Loaf, Loaf Online, local, Michel Roux Jr, Sandwich Bread Loaf, Shipton Mill, The Five Sailed Windmill, West Midlands, Worcestershire

 Last Saturday, I was very fortunate to be involved in the Severn Hospice (@severnhospice) Tweet Up. (#shtweetup) The event was organised in honour of the memory of Val Higgins (@valdary), a well known and well loved Shropshire tweeter who passed away in December 2010 after a long illness.
 She was looked after regularly by the Severn Hospice and she wrote a blog for them about her experiences.
 As the Severn Hospice did so much for Val and Val, in turn gave so much to the Twitter community, it only seemed right to give her a proper Twitter send off and raise lots of money for Severn Hospice in the process.